Eziclip

 Drop your audio

-MP3, M4A or WAV — one or many.
-They stay in your browser; nothing is uploaded.
+MP3, M4A, OGG, WAV or FLAC — one or many.
+They're handled right in your browser.

 2. 2

-Choose Small, Balanced or High, and MP3 or M4A.
+Choose an output format per file and Strong, Medium or Light for the lossy ones.
 Hit 'Compress all' and check each before/after size.

 3. 3